Skip to Content

 This is a sponsored post, in partnership with First 5 LA and Quality Start Los Angeles.

-As a parent, you may be wondering about the advantages of dual language learning for children.
+As a parent, you may be wondering about the advantages of raising a dual language learner for children.
 Introducing children to more than one language at an early age can significantly enhance their cognitive, social, and emotional development.

-The Quality Start Los Angeles Dual Language Learner Initiative offers free workshops for families with dual language learners, with the aim of helping parents to be involved in their child’s early learning journey.
+The Quality Start Los Angeles Dual Language Learner Initiative offers free workshops for families with dual language learners, with the aim of helping parents support their child’s early learning journey.
 Visit their website to learn how they are supporting dual language at home.

 Importance of Family and Home Language

-A child’s family, their home language, and their culture are unique assets that she or he brings to early learning programs.
-We can build a better tomorrow when families, educators and the general public value, share, and respect these assets in our learning communities, and beyond.
+A child’s family, their home language, and their culture are unique strengths that they bring to early learning program.
+We can build a better tomorrow when families, educators and the general public value, share, and respect these strengths in our learning communities, and beyond.

-Research indicates that children who learn two or more languages can benefit from improved problem-solving skills, increased flexibility in mind, and better communication abilities.
+Research indicates that children who learn two or more languages have special benefits such as improved problem-solving skills, increased empathy, and better communication abilities.
 When children are exposed to different languages, they develop a more inclusive understanding of the world, embracing diversity and establishing connections with people from various backgrounds.

 The Advantages of Starting Early

-Children with more than one language possess a strong asset, and it develops at the very beginning of life.
-The infant and toddler years are the most important and effective time to support language development and home environment.
+Children who learn more than one language possess a superpower which develops at the very beginning of life.
+The infant and toddler years are the most important and effective time to support language development.

-Encouraging your child to become a dual language learner entails a nurturing and supportive environment that values their home language, culture, and identity.
+Encouraging your child to become a dual language learner involves creating a nurturing and supportive home environment that helps your child to value your home language, culture, and identity.
 By fostering their linguistic and cultural diversity, you enable children to become successful bilingual individuals with a strong foundation in the languages they are learning.

 African american family of 4 reading a book together